lancenacabuan/Shaliah/README.md

 three persons is equally divine and worthy of honor.

-From a historical perspective, one can see this as the culmination of a long development–the germinal ideas in Scripture grew in articulation and precision.
+From a historical perspective, one can see this as the culmination of a long development – the germinal ideas in Scripture grew in articulation and precision.
 Critics (like Biblical Unitarians and others) argue that in that process, **Hellenistic philosophy** influenced the outcome (e.g., concepts like substance, essence, the idea of impassible deity